amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/conditions.md

 ## If Chain

-The if-chain is a simplification technique for a sequence of if-else blocks.
-Allow me to illustrate this concept.
+The if-chain is a streamlined approach for handling a sequence of if-else conditions.
+Here’s an example to illustrate this concept:

-You can express it as follows:

 ```ab
 if {